Improve Your Team Meetings: Principles of Psychology You Can Use

 3. Include Team Icebreakers for Meetings: Meetings needn't follow a strict schedule all the time as it could get monotonous.
 You could stimulate positive meeting behaviors by making space for humor, trying out virtual games for team meetings, introducing something new that inspires and educates the participants, like a Ted Talk, or rewarding someone's achievement.

-12 Virtual Icebreakers For Online Meetings
+15 Virtual Icebreakers for Online Meetings

 4. Encourage Open Discussions: Let your team members ask questions and share their opinions.
 It could be about their most significant achievements or challenges.
 You could pose questions that encourage them to ask for helpful resources.